awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 ### Amazon S3 bucket settings<a name="CHAP_Target.Redshift.EndpointSettings.S3Buckets"></a>

 When you migrate data to an Amazon Redshift target endpoint, AWS DMS uses a default Amazon S3 bucket as intermediate task storage before copying the migrated data to Amazon Redshift\.
-For example, the examples shown for creating an Amazon Redshift target endpoint with an AWS KMS data encryption key use this default S3 bucket \(see [KMS key settings for data encryption](#CHAP_Target.Redshift.EndpointSettings.KMSkeys)\)\.
+For example, the examples shown for creating an Amazon Redshift target endpoint with a AWS KMS data encryption key use this default S3 bucket \(see [KMS key settings for data encryption](#CHAP_Target.Redshift.EndpointSettings.KMSkeys)\)\.

 You can instead specify a custom S3 bucket for this intermediate storage by including the following parameters in the value of your `--redshift-settings` option on the AWS CLI `create-endpoint` command:
 + `BucketName` – A string you specify as the name of the S3 bucket storage\.